stutrek/react-multi-page-form/README.md

         currentPage, // the page object
         advance, // goes to the next page goBack, // goes back one page
-        nextStep, // the page object for the next step previousStep // the page object for the previous step } = useMultiPageHookForm({
+        isFinal: // if this is the last page
+    } = useMultiPageHookForm({
         hookForm,
         pages,